 - 5,000yen/person member ticket (Tea Fellow and Tea Catalyst)

-*The ticket fee difference is due to the difference in the tea shipping costs
+*The ticket fee difference in Japan and abroad is due to the difference in the tea shipping costs.

 What is included: